3D television: Standardization efforts

 The entertainment industry was expected to adopt a common and compatible standard for 3D in home electronics.
 To present faster frame rate in high definition to avoid judder (non-smooth, linear motion), enhancing 3D film, televisions and broadcasting, other unresolved standards are the type of 3D glasses (passive or active), including bandwidth considerations, subtitles, recording format, and a Blu-ray standard.
 With improvements in digital technology, in the late 2000s, 3D movies became more practical to produce and display, putting competitive pressure behind the creation of 3D television standards.
 There are several techniques for Stereoscopic Video Coding, and stereoscopic distribution formatting including anaglyph, quincunx, and 2D plus Delta.
 Serial digital interface is used to carry 3D TV signals within TV stations.

 Content providers, such as Disney, DreamWorks, and other Hollywood studios, and technology developers, such as Philips, asked SMPTE for the development of a 3DTV standard in order to avoid a battle of formats and to guarantee consumers that they will be able to view the 3D content they purchase and to provide them with 3D home solutions for all pockets.
 In August 2008, SMPTE established the "3-D Home Display Formats Task Force" to define the parameters of a stereoscopic 3D mastering standard for content viewed on any fixed device in the home, no matter the delivery channel.
 It explored the standards that need to be set for 3D content distributed via broadcast, cable, satellite, packaged media, and the Internet to be played-out on televisions, computer screens and other tethered displays.
 After six months, the committee produced a report to define the issues and challenges, minimum standards, and evaluation criteria, which the Society said would serve as a working document for SMPTE 3D standards efforts to follow.
 A follow-on effort to draft a standard for 3D content formats was expected to take another 18 to 30 months.

-Production studios were developing an increasing number of 3D titles for the cinema and as many as a dozen companies were actively working on the core technology behind the product.
+Production studios were developing an increasing number of 3D titles for cinema and as many as companies were actively working on the core technology behind the product.
 Many had technologies available to demonstrate, but no clear road forward for a mainstream offering emerged.